MarekSchiffer/pgu/GNU:Linux 32-Bit/02. Chapter 3 - maximum/Readme.md

 In some way this is the main topic of this task.
 Assume we have the following array, like in maximum
 ```
-data_items: .quad 23,6,17,46,52,69
+data_items: .long 23,6,17,46,52,69
 ```
 ### Immediate Addressing Mode
 ```
-  movl $23, %eax
+  movl $11, %edx
 ```
 is called immediate Mode.
-The number 23 comes directly from the RAM slot we write it in.
+The number 11 comes directly from the RAM slot we write it in.
 This is a direct consequence of the Von Neuman architecture.
 If we had the address of an array, like your data\_items, we can insert it immediately in a register
 ```
-movl $0x402000, %ecx
+movl $0x804a000, %ecx
 ```
 That is the same as writing
 ```